chandanhpcic/docs/source/manual/gui.rst

 Data grids
 ------------------

-Many components within OPNsense use grid views to navigate through content, below is an example of a simple table view supporting the most relevant actions.
+Many components within Reticen8 use grid views to navigate through content, below is an example of a simple table view supporting the most relevant actions.

 .. image:: images/gui_grid.png